bluegreen-labs/skylight/cran-comments.md

 Dear CRAN team,

 This is a small correction of the citation file in the package, after the publication of the associated paper.
-No further changes were made, and statistics remain unchanged with respect to previous releases.
+No further changes were made, and package test statistics remain unchanged with respect to previous releases.

 Kind regards,
 Koen Hufkens